filipemeneses/fatec-api-doc/methods.md

 ### `public getHistory (): Promise<string>`

-Will return the history with it's entries:
+Will return the history with it's entries

+{% sample lang="js" %}
 ```js
 [
   {